Article last updated: February 2018

-This article forms part of a set of background articles which introduces the international statistical cooperation activities of the European Union (EU) with non-member countries and focuses on cooperation with Mediterranean countries in the context of the European Neighbourhood Policy (ENP-South).
-The principal vehicle by which the EU provided assistance on statistics to ENP-South countries since 1996 was the multi-country MEDSTAT programme.
+This article forms part of a set of background articles which introduces the international statistical cooperation activities of the European Union (EU) with non-member countries and focuses on cooperation with Mediterranean countries in the context of the European Neighbourhood Policy (ENP), in other words the ENP-South countries.
+The principal vehicle by which the EU has provided assistance on statistics to ENP-South countries since 1996 was the multi-country MEDSTAT programme.

-The MEDSTAT I and II programmes covered 10 Mediterranean countries: Algeria, Egypt, Israel, Jordan, Lebanon, Morocco, Palestine, Syria, Tunisia and Turkey.
+The MEDSTAT I and II programmes covered 10 Mediterranean countries: Algeria, Egypt, Israel, Jordan, Lebanon, Morocco, Palestine , Syria , Tunisia and Turkey.
 The MEDSTAT III programme covered nine countries, since Turkey had become an EU candidate country.
-Cooperation with Syria during the course of the programme was suspended, while it should be noted that Libya was not an active participant in the MEDSTAT programme.
-A fourth phase of the cooperation in statistics, MEDSTAT IV, was launched in January 2016, covering ten ENP-South partner countries: Algeria, Egypt, Israel, Jordan, Libya, Lebanon, Morocco, Palestine, Syria and Tunisia (cooperation with Syria is suspended).
+Cooperation with Syria was suspended during the course of the programme, while it should be noted that Libya was not an active participant in the MEDSTAT programme.
+A fourth phase of the cooperation in statistics, MEDSTAT IV, was launched in January 2016, covering the nine ENP-South countries from MEDSTAT III as well as Libya, namely: Algeria, Egypt, Israel, Jordan, Libya, Lebanon, Morocco, Palestine, Syria (cooperation with Syria remains suspended) and Tunisia.